 Besides reducing inequality, renewables contribute no carbon emissions or greenhouse gases to the atmosphere.
 Adapting to them now could mitigate global temperature rise and avert some of the more catastrophic scenarios in the UN climate report.
 Encouragingly, renewable energy is set to surpass coal in electricity production in the United States for the first time this month, despite attempts by the Trump administration to revive the dying (and deadly) industry.
 Renewable energy is proving profitable, as well as sustainable for generations to come.

 The benefits of renewable energy seem endless, yet advocates face fierce opposition from industry lobbyists, climate change denial propaganda (often funded and proliferated by oil companies), fears of global financial collapse from certain economists, and politicians with a stake in the industry.
-They not only rely on Big Oil for donations and trade deals, but also its workers, whom they rely upon for votes.
+They not only rely on Big Oil for donations and trade deals but also its workers, whom they rely upon for votes.

 Despite claims to be on board with the Paris Accords and making small changes to reduce emissions, oil companies are generally proceeding with business as usual.
 According to The Economist, ExxonMobile plans to increase oil and gas output by 25% by 2025, and projects market demand will continue to rise over the coming decade.
 With an outlook like that, it’s easy for them to justify ramping up fossil fuel production, rather than moving away from it.

-This single-minded drive for profit and the proverbial dragging of feet by Western governments are why activists like Greta Thunberg are pressuring world leaders to limit the scope and power of multinationals, why a polar vortex ripped through Ohio in January, and why Yellow Vest protests still rock the streets of Paris every weekend.
+This single-minded drive for profit and the proverbial dragging of feet by Western governments is why activists like Greta Thunberg are pressuring world leaders to limit the scope and power of multinationals, why a polar vortex ripped through Ohio in January, and why Yellow Vest protests still rock the streets of Paris every weekend.
 Until the world truly kicks its dependence on oil and gas, this type of unrest, extreme weather patterns, and ecological disasters will only continue.